fengyuanchen/compressorjs/README.md

 **Note:** This option only available for `image/jpeg` and `image/webp` images.

-> Check out [canvas.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) for more detail.
+> Check out the documentation of the [HTMLCanvasElement.toBlob()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) method for more detail.

 **Examples**: